MultiView Diffusion Maps: Coupled views

-A family of diffusion operators were introduced in \cite{Lafon}.
-Each operator differs by the normalization applied to it.
-If appropriate limits are taken such that $M\rightarrow \infty$, $\epsilon\rightarrow 0$ and $\epsilon=2\sigma^2$, then from \cite{Lafon} it follows that the DM kernel operator will converge to one of the following differential operators: 1.
-Normalized graph Laplacian.
-2. Laplace-Beltrami diffusion.
-3. Heat kernel equation.
+A family of differently normalized diffusion operators was introduced in \cite{Lafon}.
+If appropriate limits are taken such that $M\rightarrow \infty$, $\epsilon\rightarrow 0$, then from \cite{Lafon} it follows that the DM kernel operator will converge to one of the following differential operators: 1.\ Normalized graph Laplacian; 2.\ Laplace-Beltrami diffusion; or 3.\ Heat kernel equation.
 These are proved in \cite{Lafon}.
 The operators are all special cases of the diffusion equation.
 This convergence provides not only a physical justification for the DM framework, but allows in some cases to distinguish between the geometry and the density of the data points.
-In this section, we study the asymptotic properties of the proposed kernel $\widehat{\myvec{K}}$ (Eq. (\ref{EQKMAT})) by using only two views, i.e. $L=2$.
+In this subsection we study the asymptotic properties of the proposed kernel $\widehat{\myvec{K}}$ (Eq.\ (\ref{EQKMAT})), limiting the discussion to only two views, i.e. $L=2$.